Mileage: 4.4 miles RT

 Once out of the woods, you come to a talus field.
 There should be some cairns but you are going to be moving to the right and up here.
 You will see the boulders from the talus going up on your left and a “trail” to the right to what looks like it might be a saddle.

 Go for the saddle furthest to the right.
 You will cross a creek.
 It will be tempting to cut up early like I did but in looking at the map there is probably another saddle just a little further to the right where Stone Lake drains.
 My route worked but there was a lot of clinging to trees on the steep slope and I leveled out in between Stone Lake and Eagle Lake.
-There is a talus field to the left of the that I did end up coming down but if you read the comments below, it sounds much more overgrown now.
+There is a talus field to the left of the that I did end up coming down but it sounds much more overgrown now.

 You will come out onto what could either be a meadow or tarn depending on the time of year, follow it to the left.
 Yep, wet feet.
 It won’t be long and you should come out to the back of the cabin at Eagle Lake.